blackwing04/AI-Behavior-Research/README.md

 ---

 ## Status

-v1.1 published (Dec 2025): LoRA-based framework alignment.
+**v1.1 published (Dec 2025)**: LoRA-based framework alignment with cross-linguistic validation (V1~V4 iterative refinement).
-Currently working on v2.0: pure-vector path (no training required).
-Expected: Q2~Q3 2026.

-**Note**: This is active research.
-Results and methodologies may be updated as the project progresses.
-See version history in `doc/Version/` for detailed change logs.
+**v1.2 (upcoming)**: Automated evaluation toolkit.
+After V4, the LoRA path reached two unresolved questions: methodological boundary (was the framework guiding the AI, or vice versa?) and explanatory limit (which layer produced the improvement?). v1.2 closes this line as a tooling deliverable for LoRA researchers.

+For updates, watch this repository.